rust-lang/reference/src/expressions/if-expr.md

 > | _IfExpression_
 > | _IfLetExpression_ ) )<sup>\?</sup>

 An `if` expression is a conditional branch in program control.
-The form of an `if` expression is a condition expression, followed by a consequent block, any number of `else if` conditions and blocks, and an optional trailing `else` block.
-The condition expressions must have type `bool`.
-If a condition expression evaluates to `true`, the consequent block is executed and any subsequent `else if` or `else` block is skipped.
-If a condition expression evaluates to `false`, the consequent block is skipped and any subsequent `else if` condition is evaluated.
+The syntax of an `if` expression is a condition operand, followed by a consequent block, any number of `else if` conditions and blocks, and an optional trailing `else` block.
+The condition operands must have the [boolean type].
+If a condition operand evaluates to `true`, the consequent block is executed and any subsequent `else if` or `else` block is skipped.
+If a condition operand evaluates to `false`, the consequent block is skipped and any subsequent `else if` condition is evaluated.
 If all `if` and `else if` conditions evaluate to `false` then any `else` block is executed.
 An if expression evaluates to the